Caldwell Nursery and Botanic Gardens

 Zone: 10b

-Info: A small deciduous tropical tree from Southwestern Madagascar suitable for container growing as a bonsai.
+A small deciduous tropical tree from Southwestern Madagascar suitable for container growing as a bonsai.
 Grow in full sun to light shade.
 Tiny flowers are usually red.
 Trunk bark is rough and picturesque even on small plants.
 Protect from any frost.

 Common Name: Black Mondo Grass

-Botanical Name: Ophiopogon planiscapus 'nigrescens'
+Latin Name: Ophiopogon planiscapus 'nigrescens'

 Family: Ruscaceae